NodeFactoryIo/vedran/README.md

 ### Manual payout

-It is possible to run payout script at any time by invoking `vedran payout` command trough console.
+It is possible to run payout script at any time by invoking `vedran payout` command through the console.
-This command has two required flags:

-`--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending founds on payout
+`--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending rewards on the payout

 `--payout-reward` - defined total reward amount that will be distributed on the payout (amount in Planck).
-If omitted entire balance of lb wallet will be used as total reward.
-If this options is selected than `--lb-payout-fee-address` must be set
+If omitted, the entire balance of lb wallet will be used as a total reward, and in this case `--lb-payout-fee-address` must be set

 `--lb-payout-fee-address` - address on which load balancer fee will be sent.
 If omitted, load balancer fee will be left on load balancer wallet after payout.
 This flag is **required** if `--payout-reward` is set to 0

-Additionally, it is possible to change url on which payout script will connect with loadbalancer when executing transactions by setting flag (default value will be _http://localhost:80_)
+Additionally, it is possible to change URL on which payout script will connect with loadbalancer when executing transactions by setting flag (default value will be _http://localhost:80_)

-`--load-balancer-url` - loadbalancer url
+`--load-balancer-url` - loadbalancer URL

 ### Get private key
 You can use [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) tool to get private key for your wallet.